 When it comes to Southwest, however, please know that these points DO NOT qualify for the Southwest Companion Pass.
 Only credit card points earned on the Southwest cards qualify for the pass.

-Why I Recommend the card_name
+Why I Recommend Chase Ink Business Preferred

 A key part of my process is to always hold a Southwest Airlines Companion Pass, so 1 person can always fly free with you on all Southwest flights, and then, of course, flying Southwest Airlines anywhere you want to go within the U.S. and the Caribbean using the 135,000 points you earned to secure the pass.